European Foundation

 • Other voluntary enterprises that are not covered under the two bullet points above, can receive support if the enterprise is mainly run by voluntary work and where there is no opportunity for private individuals or commercial enterprises to obtain financial benefits from the enterprise.
 Voluntary work should be understood as people who contribute without salary or other form of financial mutual consideration, neither now nor in the future.

-Exempted from the scheme are non-profit organizations that deliver services on behalf of the public, like nurseries, childcare, schools, care homes and other health services.
+Exempted from the scheme are non-profit organisations that deliver services on behalf of the public, like nurseries, childcare, schools, care homes and other health services.

-The parliament has decided to allocate a total of NOK 480 million (€48 million) to the temporary subsidy scheme for voluntary organizations for the period until 31 March 2023.
+The Parliament decided to allocate a total of NOK 480 million (€48 million) to the temporary subsidy scheme for voluntary organisations for the period until 31 March 2023.

 Use of measure